 Mr. Busby and other observers say most Black businesses have small payrolls and use what is called 1099 workers and contract employees, but if business owners apply for the PPP, it will pay 100 percent of their payroll for the next three months.
 Some aspects of the plan are still vague, saying he’s not sure how the wording will be received at banks, he added.

-Ohio Congresswoman Joyce Beatty and Rep. Dwight Evans of Pennsylvania said the good news is that small businesses including those who work as 1099 employees, beauty and nail salons, painters and others who are self-employed will have an opportunity to participate.
+Ohio Congresswoman Joyce Beatty and Rep. Dwight Evans of Pennsylvania told The Final Call that the good news is that small businesses including those who work as 1099 employees, beauty and nail salons, painters and others who are self-employed will have an opportunity to participate.

 “April is when they can first apply,” she said.
 “The good news is that dollars are available.
 It’s first come, first serve.
 It was important for us to make sure that individuals who work as contractors weren’t left out.
 We can’t make a commitment that everyone will get in but people should prepare their packages, go to the Treasury website and download the application package.”

 Rep. Beatty, who is vice chairman of the Small Business Committee and serves on the Committee on Financial Services and the Consumer Protection and Financial Institutions subcommittee among others, said she has worked very closely with Chairman Nadya Velasquez and other committee members.

 “CBC members have stepped up.
 We’re teaming up and working together but there are a lot of devils in the details, especially those not in the traditional SBA,” said Rep. Beatty, who has served in Congress since 2013.

 She said she and some of her colleagues met with Civil Rights leaders and will continue to do so as all of them try to stay ahead of this crisis.
 Congressman Evans said providing economic distress loans, the PPP and $10 million for minority development agencies is very important and underscores the importance of small businesses.